Technologeek/react-assignment/README.md

 This application is bootstrapped using [Create-React-App](https://github.com/facebook/create-react-app) uses [Json Server](https://github.com/typicode/json-server) for data persistance and [FireBase](https://firebase.google.com/) for authentication/session-management.

 > Note : The project deployed live uses a back-end which is also deployed on AWS cloud.
 Meaning, the JSON-server is deployed on AWS instance which can be accessed both locally and on the live version.
-The EC2 Server URL is http://ec2-18-203-87-253.eu-west-1.compute.amazonaws.com:3000/users
+The EC2 Server URL is http://ec2-18-203-87-253.eu-west-1.compute.amazonaws.com:3000/users [Due to CORS & SSL browser policies, this had to be replaced.]

-The Live Project URL is : https://api-panda-le1pp5ep8.now.sh/ [Might Be Updated Later]
+The Live Project URL is : https://api-panda-b0ij90v13.now.sh/ [Might Be Updated Later]

 To run the project locally,